HelloChatterbox/dev_documentation/docs/skill-development/voight-kampff/scenario-outlines.md

 In our new `Examples` block, you can see we have expanded this into a two-column table containing the names of some Pokemon and the abilities they have.
 Using this data we have done two things.

 1. With the Pokemon `Name`, we have used this in both the question and the response.
 2. The Abilities that are reported back are directly related to the Name from the same table row.
-If a user was to say "What abilities does Bulbasaur have", and Mycroft replied with "Bulbasaur has solar-power and blaze", then the Scenario would be considered a fail.
+If a user was to say "What abilities does Bulbasaur have", and Chatterbox replied with "Bulbasaur has solar-power and blaze", then the Scenario would be considered a fail.